gmarkall/psx-toolchain/README.md

 Current status
 --------------

-All toolchain components build successfully, but compiling the hello example from PSn00bSDK when using the psx.ld script from impiaaa fails linking with:
+All toolchain components build successfully, and the hello world example from PSn00bSDK builds and appears to execute correctly on ePSXe.

+A very quick test of linking a C++ program with g++ fails with:

 ```
-/data/gmarkall/psxdev/psx-gnu-toolchain/install-psx/lib/gcc/mipsel-psx-elf/11.0.0/../../../../mipsel-psx-elf/bin/ld: section .data LMA [0000000080013890,00000000800142a3] overlaps section .rel.dyn LMA [0000000080013884,00000000800138a3]
+/data/gmarkall/psxdev/psx-gnu-toolchain/install-psx/lib/gcc/mipsel-psx-elf/11.0.0/../../../../mipsel-psx-elf/bin/ld: /data/gmarkall/psxdev/psx-gnu-toolchain/install-psx/lib/gcc/mipsel-psx-elf/11.0.0/../../../../mipsel-psx-elf/lib/libc.a(lib_a-signalr.o): in function `_kill_r':
+(.text+0x18): undefined reference to `kill'
+/data/gmarkall/psxdev/psx-gnu-toolchain/install-psx/lib/gcc/mipsel-psx-elf/11.0.0/../../../../mipsel-psx-elf/bin/ld: /data/gmarkall/psxdev/psx-gnu-toolchain/install-psx/lib/gcc/mipsel-psx-elf/11.0.0/../../../../mipsel-psx-elf/lib/libc.a(lib_a-signalr.o): in function `_getpid_r':
+(.text+0x50): undefined reference to `getpid'
+collect2: error: ld returned 1 exit status
 ```

-This section should not appear in the output, so something is set up wrongly somewhere.
+This may be something trivial, like having the link line in the wrong order - I have not yet had time to look into this.

 Cloning and building